neuropsychology/neuropsychology.R/Course/Introduction.md

 Let's take a look at what we have now.
 A classic RStudio window is organized in 4 different panels:

-- Script: nothing more than a text editor where we will write and save our script.
+- **Script**: nothing more than a text editor where we will write and save our script.
-- Console: here lives the language R, where we can communicate with it.
+- **Console**: here lives the language R, where we can communicate with it.
-- Environment: a panel that will display the different variables, dataframes (which are all "objects") that we will create.
+- **Environment**: a panel that will display the different variables, dataframes (which are all "objects") that we will create.
-- Plots and help: a panel that will display the plots or the help for functions.
+- **Plots and Help**: a panel that will display the plots or the help for functions.

 You want to communicate with R?
 Type `3+5` into the console and press ENTER.
 See the result?
 It's magical.
-But frome now on, we want to save the code we will create, so we won't type it directly in the console but in the script panel, that we can run and re-run again everytime we want.
+But from now on, we want to save the code we will create, so we won't type it directly in the console but in the script panel, that we can run and re-run again every time we want.

 ### Our First Object: `df`

 `df` is a convention name for dataframe, which is the classic format of statistical data.
 Is is organized into *variables*, the columns, that are named, and *observations*, the rows, that often are, in psychological science, participants.

-We want to read the csv and to store it in a object that we will call `df`.
+We want to read the csv and to store it in an object that we will call `df`.
 In the script panel, write the following:

 ```R
 df <- read.csv("personality.csv")